Now Accepting Applications to Join TransOhio Board of Directors!

 Human Rights Campaign

-Shane Morgan, Founder, has been an Ohio resident for 13 years.
+Shane Morgan (he, him, his).
+While Shane is no longer on the Board of Directors of TransOhio, he is still dedicated to its mission and continues to be active in the community.
 He can often can be found facilitating transgender support groups in Central Ohio and speaking at conferences around the nation.
 Shane is a member of Equality Ohio and the National Center for Transgender Equality (NCTE).

 Shane’s presented at The National Gay and Lesbian Task Force’s Creating Change Conference; Coalition on Homelessness and Housing in Ohio; Southern Comfort Conference; IDKE X; and other national and local conferences.
 He currently serves as a Steering Committee Member for Trans Advocacy Network (TAN).
 Shane has previously served as a Board Trustee at Stonewall Columbus, served as a Steering Committee member at the United Way of Central Ohio, a member of the Equality Ohio Public Policy Committee and as a Local Action Team leader.